To study abroad during the academic year, you must...

 As a midyear student, you may be transferring credits from AP exams or college courses taken elsewhere.
 It is certainly possible for you to study abroad for a semester, even a year.
 Please read the Brandeis Semesters, Advanced Placement, and Study Abroad handout carefully.

-Sophomores are allowed to study abroad in either the summer before or after their sophomore year.
+Sophomores are allowed to study abroad during the summer before or after their sophomore year.
 Only students who are juniors or first semester seniors may study abroad during the academic year.

 It is possible to study abroad fall semester of your senior year at Brandeis.
 We recommend that you set up an appointment with a member of the study abroad staff and we may refer you to the Office of the Registrar (781-736-2018) or your class advisor in Academic Services (Usdan 130, 781-736-3470) to ensure you are on schedule with your graduation requirements.

 Brandeis regulations state that students must spend their final semester before graduation on the Brandeis campus.
 There is no petitioning this policy.